The birds of are waiting!

 Dave M., Florida

-The itinerary for the November trip starts at the fabulous Hotel Bougainville in Santo Domingo where we start with photographing birds in the beautiful gardens.
-From there we venture to many of the locations in the northern part of Costa Rica we visited in April plus Monteverde in the cloud forest to see and photograph Resplendant Quetzals, then down the Pacific Coast to some new locations before returning to San Jose.
+The itinerary for the May trip starts at the fabulous Hotel Bougainville in Santo Domingo where we start with photographing birds in the beautiful gardens.
+From there we venture to Boca Tapada in the north of Costa Rica for song birds and King Vulture photography, then on to Cano Negro for kingfisher species, egrets, herons and giant anteaters. opportunities in April plus Monteverde in the cloud forest to see and photograph Resplendant Quetzals, then down the Pacific Coast to some new locations before returning to San Jose.

 If you would like to be added to the email list please contact me.
 I hope you will join us in Costa Rica in November!!